fierceoj/triage-tools/README.md

 # triage-tools

-Utilities to analyze suspicious traffic and files.
+Blue Team utilities for analyzing suspicious traffic and files.

 ### ioc_rep
 Check the reputation of an IP, URL, or file hash.

 ### mal_where
 Where is the malicious content?
-Decode, deobfuscate, and analyze suspicious data.
+Decode, deobfuscate, and analyze suspicious code/traffic/data.

 ### pdftriage
 Perform quick triage on suspicious PDF attachments.

+### hancitor_decode.py
+Deobfuscate hancitor C2 traffic.

+### YARA
+A compilation of useful YARA rules.